MissRue25-g/Virtual-Medical-Assistant-Emergency-System/README.md

 # Virtual-Medical-Assistant-Emergency-System
- It is a web-based healthcare support system designed to assist individuals, especially in rural areas , in identifying symptoms, receiving basic medical advice, and triggering emergency alerts.
+ It is a web-based healthcare support system designed to assist individuals in identifying symptoms, receiving basic medical advice, and triggering emergency alerts.
 This solution aims to reduce delays in medical response and improve healthcare accessibility using simple and scalable technology.
  It is a smart health assistant designed to provide basic medical guidance and emergency support for users in India.

  Features